Melania Trump Humiliating Jab May Get Jimmy Kimmel Plucked From 50,000-Plus Living Rooms

 — Brad Kauffman (@Kauffman126) April 3, 2018

 The petition cited Jimmy Kimmel’s actions on his Monday night show as “true bigotry,” which is how it describes Kimmel mocking Melania Trump reading that book to the kids.
-The petition message goes on to say how in the past Kimmel has “claimed to be loving and accepting of all immigrants, but he openly made fun of her accent and his crowd laughed along.”
+The petition message goes on to say how, in the past, Kimmel has “claimed to be loving and accepting of all immigrants, but he openly made fun of her accent and his crowd laughed along.”
 They referred to Kimmel’s joke as a “disgusting attack” on the first lady of this nation and it appears that more than 50,000 people agreed with this.

-According to Fox, the creators of the petition write that they “may not get him kicked off the air,” by sending this petition to the studio, “but we can send a message that these attacks on our First Lady will NOT be tolerated!”
+According to Fox News, the creators of the petition say that they “may not get him kicked off the air,” by sending this petition to the studio, “but we can send a message that these attacks on our First Lady will NOT be tolerated!”
 It looks like more than 50,000 viewers vowed not to tune-in to Kimmel’s show by signing that petition.